2021's Academy Award For Best Makeup & Hairstyling Made Oscars History

 Congrats to Mia Neal and Jamika Wilson!
 The two just became the first Black women to win the Oscar® for Best Makeup & Hairstyling for their work on MA RAINEY’S BLACK BOTTOM, alongside Sergio Lopez-Rivera. pic.twitter.com/RTelg2gm2n— NetflixFilm (@NetflixFilm) April 26, 2021

-Echoing Neal's sentiments, we can only hope that tonight's historic honor will be the first of many ceilings of repression shattered on the Oscars stage in the years to come.
+Echoing Neal's sentiments, we can only hope that tonight's historic honour will be the first of many ceilings of repression shattered on the Oscars stage in the years to come.